fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - **The actor responsible** for the error: Wallet Provider, PID Provider, Electronic Attestations of Attributes Provider, Authentic Source;
 - **The way the error is displayed**: message on the page, banner, toast message, and so on;
 - **Suggested actions for the User** to resolve the error: suggestion to wait, request to try again, referral to FAQs and/or customer care, etc.;
 - **The method for error management**: opening an assistance request through the Wallet Instance, linking to other detailed channels, and so on.
-For further details, please refer to the :ref:`User Assistance` section.
+For further details, please refer to the :ref:`functionalities:User Assistance` section.

 Below is a non-exhaustive list of the main error cases, with reference to the actor responsible for their management, for each phase of the User Experience.